-Plant taxonomy classifies tulip trees as Liriodendron tulipifera.
-For their common name, you will also find "tulip poplar" and "yellow poplar," perhaps because their leaves shake in the breeze a la poplar leaves (you have probably heard of "quaking" aspens, known botanically as Populus tremuloides).
-Nonetheless, they are not in the Populus genus at all, being more closely related to magnolias.
+For their common name, you will also find "tulip poplar" and "yellow poplar," perhaps because their leaves shake in the breeze as do those of poplars (you have probably heard of "quaking" aspens, known botanically as Populus tremuloides).
+But they are not in the Populus genus at all and therefore aren't true poplars.
+They belong to the magnolia family, making them close relatives of magnolia trees (Magnolia spp.).
+Family relations aside, Liriodendron and Magnolia are two different genera.

 The flowers that give tulip trees their name are yellowish-green, with a touch of orange on the outside.
 Bloom time is late spring.
 The cone-like fruit that they leave behind also offers some ornamental value.